top of page

 I also hear this question often in our private Facebook support group.
 For example, a mom wrote: If bedwetting is caused by constipation, why does it seem that some kids really do grow out of it?
 I've had so many people tell me that one day, their kid just started waking up dry.
 My 7-year-old wets the bed and has soiling problems, too, so we are fully on board with M.O.P.
 But my 5-year-old, who also wets the bed, has consistently soft poops and doesn’t appear to withhold.
 Would you really recommend doing M.O.P. for her as well?
 I have hope she will grow out of it, like my friends’ kids did.

-I’ll answer her second question first: Yes, I do recommend the Modified O'Regan Protocol for a 5-year-old who does not have obvious signs of constipation.
-Many chronically constipated poop every day and have soft stool; the soft stuff just oozes past the hard mass that's clogging the rectum.
+I’ll answer her second question first: Yes, I do recommend the Modified O'Regan Protocol for a 5-year-old with enuresis who does not have the "traditional" signs of constipation.
+Remember that enuresis itself is a red flag for constipation.
+And many chronically constipated poop every day and have soft stool; the soft stuff just oozes past the hard mass that's clogging the rectum.

-You can't predict if a given child will stop bedwetting, but one clue is accident frequency.
+It is especially important to start treatment if a child wets the bed every night and/or has daytime accidents.
 The children most likely to outgrow accidents, research shows, are those who don’t wet every night and who also don't have daytime enuresis or encopresis.

 Now for the first question: Why do some kids outgrow bedwetting but others don't?